JosieMarie0110/dadabase-generator/README.md

 - joke generation engine
 - interactive inputs

-No actual joke output yet—just the early framework behind what will eventually become a fully realized (and mildly regrettable) experience.
+No actual joke output yet, just the early framework behind what will eventually become a fully realized (and mildly regrettable) experience.